open-ecosystem-development/PushService-CleverTap-Demo/README.md

   - Run and test your app on Huawei device and GMS device
     - Go to CleverTap dashboard and create a campaign to test:
       - notification:
+         - choose the channel (that you have created) to send notification message
-      - In-app:
+      - In-app

-  - Your device should receive notification messaging sending from CleverTap dashboard.
+  - Your device should receive notification messaging sending from CleverTap dashboard in the lock screen
   - Your device should receive in-App messaging sending from CleverTap dashboard.
   - You can view the report and manage the campaign through the dashboard.
   - Currently these feature are support: